Subscribe to our Newsletter

 How does STP benefit my business?

-Important information* during the first 12 months that you report through STP you will be exempt from an administrative penalty for failing to report on time.
+During the first 12 months that you report through STP you will be exempt from an administrative penalty for failing to report on time.
 Unless you have received a written notice advising that a failure to report on time in the future may attract a penalty.